-The University Library manage the reading list system known as EARL (Easy-Access to Resource Lists).
-EARL is integrated into Yorkshare, so students are able to access key texts and additional readings through links to catalogue details, e-books and articles within the same space as their course content.
+The University Library now manage reading lists through a system simply known as “Reading Lists”.
+Reading Lists replaced EARL in 2017.
+Reading Lists is integrated into Yorkshare, so students are able to access key texts and additional readings through links to catalogue details, e-books and articles within the same space as their course content.

-- Contact firstname.lastname@example.org for all EARL queries and to arrange individual training
+- Contact your Academic Liaison Librarian or email email@example.com for all Reading List queries and to arrange individual training.

 Provide information about the method of assessment, marking criteria and how feedback will be provided (consider both formal and informal/class-based forms of feedback).
 Your Department may also be using online submission points, and these should be linked within the module.